 This quote gives a perfect definition of self-care:

 “Self-care is not selfish or self-indulgent.
 We cannot nurture others from a dry well.
 We need to take care of our own needs first, and then we can give from our surplus, our abundance.” – Jennifer Louden

 This definition of self-care resonates with me.
 While self-care takes careful planning, it’s ultimately beneficial in every way.
-When you put yourself first, you are better able to take care of others, since your own internal needs are addressed.
+When you put yourself first, you can better take care of others since your own internal needs are addressed.

 9. Don’t Over Consume Caffeine

 I’ll admit it: I’m a bit of a coffee addict.
 It’s a long-term battle after having worked at multiple coffeehouses in the past.
 I simply love the taste and the culture surrounding coffee.
 So if I can kick the habit and limit my caffeine intake, anyone truly can!

 I controlled my binge coffee drinking not by quitting cold turkey but by weaning myself off.
 At one point, I was drinking half a dozen and sometimes as much as 10 cups of coffee a day.
 No one should consume that much; I was shaky and jittery most of the time.